Fahadkiyani/digital-blood-bank/README.md

 ## How to use this app
  This app would be very simple to use.
 Even a illitrate person will be able to use this app.
 We will make its UI/UX user friendly a person would only have to enter the blood type in input and the app will tell him which blood can be used for tranfusion for him.

+## Resources used to make this happened

+This application is made by using following resources:
+- Front end:
+Ejs
+Vanila javascript
+Css
+Html

+- Back end:
+Nodejs
+expressjs
+bcrypt
+jwt
+Mongodb(google cloud server)

  ## Will it be secured

 Yes!